-Stall Mill is in Snow lake, Northern Manitoba.
-It is designed to process mineral ore from the Lalor mine in the vicinity area.
+Stall Mill is in Snow Lake, Northern Manitoba.
+It is designed to process mineral ore from the Lalor mine in the vicinity.
 It produces both high-grade Copper and Zinc concentrates.
 In late 2018, the division leadership (Manitoba business unit) requested A+I to look into and understand day-to-day variations in the Mill to get the best economical return for Stall Mill throughput vs. recovery.
-After extended data collection, verification, and discussions, it was then decided that Copper recovery was a priority for this initiative and the DMAIC approach was taken, follow by Kaizen to achieve stability in key operating parameters.
-Through DMAIC methodology, a series of steps were taken along with plant trials based on key critical to quality (CTQ) variables, the initiative was able to achieve approximately 3.5% Cu overall recovery
+After extended data collection, verification, and discussions, it was then decided that Copper recovery was a priority for this initiative and the DMAIC approach was taken, followed by Kaizen to achieve stability in key operating parameters.
+Through DMAIC methodology, a series of steps were taken along with plant trials based on key critical to quality (CTQ) variables.
+The initiative was able to achieve approximately 3.5% Cu overall recovery

 improvement while maintaining other key variables – overall zinc recovery, Cu grade, Zinc grade - in specifications as agreed.
 The Kaizen approach further supported DMAIC to put a proper routine to control and act on identified key variables for operations.

 We continue to support Hudbay Stall Mill operation improvement through different initiatives; feed blending through XRF technology, Statistical Process Control (SPC) for throughput optimization, and targeting gold recovery in the concentrate as the latest example through stability framework.